1231301695/TT4L_G6_Requirements_Project/SRS.md

 #### **1.3.1.9 Interfaces with services** {#1.3.1.9-interfaces-with-services}

 1. **Cloud Hosting Provider**
-   The University Communication and Services Portal will be hosted on a cloud infrastructure such as Amazon Web Services (AWS) or Google Cloud Platform (GCP).
+   The EduAxis will be hosted on a cloud infrastructure such as Amazon Web Services (AWS) or Google Cloud Platform (GCP).
 These services provide scalable and reliable environments for hosting backend services, databases, and application logic.
 The platform will interface with cloud services to manage virtual servers, allocate resources, configure networking, and ensure system availability through autoscaling, load balancing, and backup services.
 APIs from the hosting provider will be used for deployment automation, storage management, and health monitoring.

 2. **SMS Gateway Service**
    To support real-time notifications and alerts (e.g., low attendance, unpaid fees), the platform will integrate with a third-party SMS gateway service such as Twilio or MessageBird.
 The system will interact with the SMS service via RESTful APIs to send automated text messages to students and parents.
 This integration will allow queuing of SMS alerts, tracking delivery status, and managing sender identification based on regional requirements.
 The gateway service ensures timely and reliable communication with stakeholders.